Nitrokey/nitrokey-documentation/nethsm/administration.rst

          Update successfully committed on NetHSM localhost:8443
    .. tab:: REST API
       Information about the `/system/commit-update` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_system-commit-update>`__.

+Any data migration is only performed _after_ the NetHSM has successfully booted the new system software version.

 The update can be cancelled as follows.